TheTrustyPwo/DiscordRankSync/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Extremely lightweight plugin to synchronize in-game ranks with Discord roles!
+It also allows cross-platform chatting between Discord and Minecraft!

 Here's why you should use this plugin:
 * Lightweight & Optimized